imUmer/Data-Warehousing-and-BI-Analytics/README.md

 6- Optionally, try to change the properties and settings to see how the dashboard changes.
 You can also observe the billed amount changing as you click on a region on the heat map or the bar graph.

+# Hands-on Lab: Analyzing Data With Cognos Analytics.

+## Objective for Exercise:

+To create a dashboard with Billing data using IBM Cognos Analytics and analyze the regionwise spend.

+Note: Click on the data link.
+Right-click and choose Save AS....
+Save the file in your local system as Billing-data.csv.

+## Task 1 - Connect to IBM Cognos Analytics.

+1- Go to IBM Cognos Analytics, login with your IBM Cloud credentails and launch Data visualization.
+2- Choose the Upload data option and select the Billing_data.csv stored in your system.